Wembley Stadium: American football

 Wembley has had a long association with American football.
 A United States Football League game was staged there in 1984, and between 1986 and 1993 the old Wembley Stadium hosted eight National Football League exhibition games featuring 13 different NFL teams.
-Between the opening of the new Wembley Stadium in 2007 and 2019 Wembley hosted games during the NFL regular season.
+Between the opening of the new stadium in 2007 and 2019, Wembley hosted games during the NFL regular season.
 As a result of this, NFL commissioner Roger Goodell stated in October 2009 that "he expected the NFL will start playing multiple regular-season games in Britain in the next few years, an expansion that could lead to putting a franchise in London."

-On 28 October 2007, in front of 81,176 fans, the New York Giants defeated the Miami Dolphins by a score of 13–10 in the first regular season NFL game ever to be played in Europe, and the first outside of North America.
+On 28 October 2007, in front of 81,176 fans, the New York Giants defeated the Miami Dolphins by a score of 13–10 in the first NFL regular season game ever to be played in Europe, and the first outside of North America.
 The first touchdown scored at Wembley was on a run by Giants' quarterback Eli Manning.

-On 20 January 2012, the league announced that the St. Louis Rams would become a temporary tenant of Wembley Stadium, playing an annual game at the stadium every year from 2012 to 2014; part of the reason the Rams were chosen was the fact that the team is owned by Stan Kroenke, who also is majority shareholder in a local Premier League team, Arsenal.
+On 20 January 2012, the league announced that the St. Louis Rams would become a temporary tenant of Wembley, playing an annual game at the stadium every year from 2012 to 2014; part of the reason the Rams were chosen was that the team is owned by Stan Kroenke, who also is majority shareholder in a local Premier League team, Arsenal.
 However, the Rams later cancelled their 2013–2014 games, leading to the Jacksonville Jaguars becoming new temporary tenants and agreeing to host games in London from 2013 to 2016.

-On 16 October 2012, the NFL announced there were to be two NFL regular season games played at Wembley Stadium during the 2013 season.
+On 16 October 2012, the NFL announced there were to be two NFL regular season games played at Wembley during the 2013 season.
 The Pittsburgh Steelers at Minnesota Vikings on 29 September 2013, and the San Francisco 49ers at Jacksonville Jaguars on 27 October 2013.
 This is an attempt by the NFL to strengthen the NFL fanbase in London and internationally.
 Future plans to have a permanent NFL team in London have been suggested.